SidoeriD/GettingandCleaningData/README.md

             summarise_each(funs(mean))
 ```

-To export tidyData *write.csv2* was used without any extra variables
+To export tidyData *write.table* was used with row.names = FALSE

 TidyData is tidy (long form) because: